-- Allow the district to isolate sections of the treated water pipeline to prevent water from bleeding out damaged sections following a major seismic event. - Allow the network of emergency wells to operate, even when there is damage upstream and downstream of individual wells.
+- Allow the District to isolate sections of the treated water pipeline for general maintenance or to repair activities following a major seismic event. - Allow the network of emergency wells to operate, even when there is damage upstream and downstream of individual wells.